GeraldHan/GGE/README.md

 ## Addition Note
 Sorry for wrong derivation of the negitive gradient for Sigmoid+BCE loss.
 The correct negtive gradient is

 $$
 	\nabla \mathcal{H}_i= y_i - \sigma(\mathcal{H}_i)
 $$

 In theory, as long as the the psuedo label has negative correlation with the bias model predition, it is able to mine the hard examples.
-The wrong gradient in the paper is actually an approximation of $\nabla \mathcal{H}_i $ That's why it still works well.
+The wrong gradient in the paper is actually an approximation of $\nabla \mathcal{H}_i$.
+That's why it still works well.

 ## Acknowledgements